Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Does a Magnet Stick To Platinum?

-Magnets don’t stick to platinum because platinum is is a non-ferrous metal (doesn’t contain iron).
+No, magnets don’t stick to platinum because platinum is a non-ferrous metal (doesn’t contain iron).

 For example, platinum mixed with cobalt will be magnetic because cobalt is magnetic.
-However, platinum mixed with ruthenium, iridium, or palladium will not be magnetic.
+However, platinum mixed with ruthenium, iridium, or palladium won’t be magnetic.

 Are Platinum Rings Always Stamped?